Malaysia's AirAsia X defers A330neo deliveries as coronavirus crimps demand | MarketScreener

 AirAsia X said delivery of the A330neos would be deferred and it would move toward a dual-fleet strategy with A321s set to replace its A330s on routes of four to six hours when demand recovers.

-AirAsia X did not respond immediately to a request for comment on the duration of the A330neo deferral, while an Airbus spokesman said the manufacturer does not comment on delivery schedules for individual airlines.
+An AirAsia X spokeswoman said the airline was evaluating market conditions and had yet to confirm the duration of the A330neo delivery deferrals.
+An Airbus spokesman said the manufacturer does not comment on delivery schedules for individual airlines.

 Short-haul sister carrier, AirAsia Group Bhd said on Thursday it may not achieve its internal projections for the year, as the industry takes a severe hit from the coronavirus outbreak.

-Acting CEO and president Bo Lingam said AirAsia Group continues was taking proactive steps to limit the impact, include deploying capacity and aggressive marketing push.
+Acting CEO and President Bo Lingam said AirAsia Group was taking proactive steps to limit the impact, including deploying capacity and aggressive marketing push.

 AirAsia Group CEO Tony Fernandes and Chairman Kamarudin Meranun have both stepped aside for at least two months amid investigations into a corruption scandal in which Airbus was alleged to have paid a $50 million bribe for plane orders.